-The Peach-fronted Parakeet is an inhabitant of savanna, gallery forest and cerrado from Suriname to south to northern Argentina, and west to extreme southeastern Peru.
-The Peach-fronted Parakeet has a peachy orange forehead and midcrown; a pale orange orbital ring; dull blue wings, tail and hindcrown; and olive brown cheeks and underparts that fade to yellow-green on the undertail coverts.
-This parakeet is superficially similar to the Orange-fronted Parakeet (Aratinga canicularis), and the two may form a superspecies; but the Orange-fronted Parakeet is confined to Central America, and there is no geographic overlap between the two.
-Peach-fronteds spend much of their time foraging on the ground where they feeds on seeds, flowers, leaves and insects.
-At times Peach-fronted Parakeets also raid fields of soybeans, rice and corn.
+Peach-fronted Parakeet is an inhabitant of savanna, gallery forest and cerrado from Suriname to south to northern Argentina, and west to extreme southeastern Peru.
+Peach-fronted Parakeet has a peachy orange forehead and midcrown; a pale orange orbital ring; dull blue wings, tail and hindcrown; and olive brown cheeks and underparts that fade to yellow-green on the undertail coverts.
+This parakeet is superficially similar to Orange-fronted Parakeet (Eupsittula canicularis), and the two may form a superspecies; but Orange-fronted Parakeet is confined to Central America, and there is no geographic overlap between the two.
+Peach-fronted Parakeet spends much time foraging on the ground where it feeds on seeds, flowers, leaves and insects.
+At times Peach-fronted Parakeet also raids fields of soybeans, rice and corn.